 The SS Persia exhibition tells the remarkable story of this P&O liner, and its links with Rolls Royce and the Montagu family.
 In December 1915, the ship was torpedoed by a German U-Boat in the Mediterranean.
 On board were Lord John Montagu and his personal assistant Eleanor Thornton, the model for the iconic Rolls Royce mascot, the Spirit of Ecstasy.

 Learn about the Beaulieu River's important role during WWll; where sections of the 'Mulberry Harbour' were made and where hundreds of craft sailed from in the D-Day landings.
-Stroll along the pathways beside, or join the River Cruise which transports you on a tranquil journey along the River, revealing the abundant wildlife that inhabits its riverbanks.
+Stroll along the pathways beside, or between Easter and October join the River Cruise which transports you on a tranquil journey along the River, revealing the abundant wildlife that inhabits its riverbanks.

 Buckler's Hard is a place for relaxation as well as exploration.
 Refreshments are to hand at the Captain's Cabin Café and The Master Builder's House Hotel, overlooking the River.